 Five Rivers’ children’s homes vary in style to meet the individual needs of each child and young person – whether that’s solo or group living, or emergency support.

-A safe, warm and therapeutic residential group home for girls between the ages of 7-11 on admission, requiring medium to long-term therapeutic support.
+A safe, warm and therapeutic residential group home for young people between the ages of 10-14 on admission, requiring medium to long-term therapeutic support.

-Bourne House is a children’s home for two young people aged 7-12 on admission, who have emotional and behavioural needs, underpinned by trauma and attachment difficulties.
+Bourne House is a children’s home for one young person aged 6-12 on admission, who has emotional and behavioural needs, underpinned by trauma and attachment difficulties.

-Ebble House is an established children’s home based in Salisbury, Wiltshire for children and young people aged 7-12 on admission.
+Ebble House is an established children’s home based in Wiltshire for children and young people aged 6-12 on admission.

 The service has been specifically designed to meet the needs of younger children, aged 6-11 on admission, who require a period of intense therapeutic residential care.